Ever wondered what makes Western vs Japanese style arrangements different?

 Space in Western vs Japanese Style Arrangements

 The designer for western arrangements hand usually considers the amount of flowers used.
 He or she places floral materials closely together.
-The focus is more on filling spaces.
+The focus of Western floristry is more on filling spaces (the use of positive space).

-On the other hand the ikebana artist intentionally creates space by placing floral materials at various positions and angles.
+On the other hand in ikebana, the artist intentionally creates space by placing floral materials at various positions and angles.
 This is done so the viewer can appreciate the beauty of each material which has been thoughtfully placed in the arrangement.

-Such an arrangement can also create a sense of calmness.
-This is particularly effective when the arrangement is in a suiban (shallow container) where you can see the reflection or shadows of floral materials on the water.
+An arrangement with “empty” space can also creates a sense of calmness.
+This stillness is further enhanced when the arrangement is in a suiban (shallow container) where you can see the reflection or shadows of floral materials on the water.